vertwo-oss/j2son/README.md

 > *"Or do you really think you could wrap your head all around those banana peels, and put together a robust, production-ready parser in a weekend?"*

 Sorry, Hacker News, that's **exactly** what I've done.

-The one downside is that right now, on HUGELY nested arrays and objects (which is part of the test suite), it throws `StackOverflowException`.
+~~The one downside is that right now, on HUGELY nested arrays and objects (which is part of the test suite), it throws `StackOverflowException`.
 Other parsers do this, too.
 I'm not proud of it, and I'll fix it.
 Implementations are allowed to define their own maximum-depth for nested arrays and objects, so I'll just catch SOEX, and throw my own `InvalidJsonException`; looks pretty easy.
-I'm not exactly sure what "impl-defined" is even supposed to do in this context...
+I'm not exactly sure what "impl-defined" is even supposed to do in this context...~~  Fixed.
+It gracefully throws `InvalidJsonException` when nesting is too deep, but I have no idea what's supposed to happen...

 https://seriot.ch/projects/parsing_json.html